SoftwareAG/cumulocity-route-tracker/README.md

 ## Overview

-This widget will display route, geofence along with realtime device status and also one can enable the smart rule which gets trigged when smart rule violation happens.",
+This widget will display route, geofence along with realtime device status and also one can enable the smart rule which gets trigged when smart rule violation happens.

 ## Representation